DominikLindorfer/Numerical-Integration/README.md

 # Numerical-Integration

-Numerical Integration in 1D, 2D and 3D using Gauss-Chebychev-Quadrature on a rectangular grid for simplistic C++ lambda functions.
+Numerical Integration in 1D, 2D and 3D using Gauss-Chebychev-Quadrature on a rectangular grid.
+Function evaluations are done using simplistic C++ lambda functions.

 For a quick theoretical introduction on Gaussian-Quadrature please visit i.e.: https://en.wikipedia.org/wiki/Gaussian_quadrature or see Paul DeVries: Computational Physics Chapter 4